DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "That was quite reckless.
 At that moment even I was struck with fear.
-Still, as long as thee is safe, all is good, but really, that's quite a luck: evading Behemoth's fang during such suicide assault...
+Still, as long as thee is safe, all is good, but really, that's quite the luck: evading the Behemoth's fang during such a suicide assault...
 Kai!?
 That wound...!"

 Kai silently took off his jacket.
 Seeing the state of his left shoulder, Reiren's expression froze.
-The elf who only thought of it as a scratch, finally saw how bad it was.
+The elf who had only thought of it as a scratch, finally saw how bad it was.

+──もっていかれた。 Douman-sensei please check, I'm not sure how to translate this line!

-Even meat was gouged out on his left shoulder, leaving white under flowing blood.
+Even meat was gouged out on his left shoulder, leaving pure white under the flowing blood.
-The wound was reaching even bones.
+The wound had reached his bones.
 Twenty more centimeters.
-And the beast's fang would reach even his lungs.
+And the beast's fang would have reached even his lungs.

-And if it would slide ten more, it would pierce his heart.
+And if it were to slide ten more, it would pierce his heart.

-_I was really lucky that beast wasn't able to see me in smoke._
+_I was really lucky that beast wasn't able to see me in the smoke._

 _If not for that fact, I could end up being chewed by it._

 "KAI!?"

-Rinne, who returned from skies, also became speechless at the sight of his bleeding wound.
+Rinne, who returned from the skies, also became speechless at the sight of his bleeding wound.
-But it continued only for few seconds, then she clung towards him from behind, embracing him with both of her hands with all of her strength.
+But it continued only for few seconds, then she clung at him from behind, embracing him with both of her hands with all of her strength.

 "...
 Don't...
 Do it."

 He could hear her crying.
-The body of girl, who was clinging to him from behind and didn't wish to leave, started to tremble like a frightened puppy.
+The body of the girl, who was clinging to him from behind and didn't wish to let go, started to tremble like a frightened puppy.

-"...Why... such reckless thing.
+"...Why... such a reckless thing.
 I don't want to see you... so badly wounded.
 I hate seeing Kai in such pain..."